Nadybot/highway/README.md

 ## Command

-The command type requires an additional field called `cmd` with the value being `subscribe`, `unsubscribe`, `hello` or `new-public-room`.
-The latter two are read-only, i.e. only the server will send them.
+The command type requires an additional field called `cmd` with the value being `subscribe` or `unsubscribe`.

-`subscribe`, `unsubscribe` and `new-public-room` have a `room` field with the value being the room to join/leave/that was created.
+It also requires a `room` field with the value being the room to join or leave.

 Example: